Elevation: 7,455 ft

 Northeast Shoulder, Class 2+

-Hike up FSR-708 (unsigned) to the 6,200-foot level at the base of the Northeast Shoulder.
-Leave the road, cross a cattle fence, and descend 40 vertical feet to cross a small drainage (Grape Creek) to reach the toe of the Northeast Shoulder.
-Scramble W then SW up the rounded, ill-defined shoulder.
+Hike up FSR-708 (unsigned) to the 6,200-foot level at the base of the northeast shoulder.
+Leave the road, cross a cattle fence, and descend 40 vertical feet to cross a small drainage (Grape Creek) to reach the toe of the northeast shoulder.
+Scramble west then southwest up the rounded, ill-defined shoulder.
 Near Grape Creek, there are some minor rock bands to scramble up over.
 The easy terrain is open and is mostly short scrub with a broken rock base for the first half of the ascent.

 But higher up, the desert scrub thickens and mountain mahogany joins the mix.
 Initially, the mountain mahogany is scattered and can easily be maneuvered around.
 But by the time you reach 7,100 feet, the terrain gets rough.
 It becomes a mix of boulders and a dense forest of mountain mahogany.
 You will struggle to get through this stuff.
 The summit of Thunder Mountain is forested.
 The summit has a small cairn and a triangulation post laying in bushes nearby, tangled up in triangulation wires.

 This route is part of a ridge traverse from Thunder Mountain to Cache Peak.
-From the summit of Thunder Mountain, bushwhack W then NW to descend to a 6,780-foot connecting saddle.
-This bushwhack descent is a BATTLE ROYALE.
+From the summit of Thunder Mountain, bushwhack west then northwest to descend to a 6,780-foot connecting saddle.
+This bushwhack is a BATTLE ROYALE.
 The terrain is a mix of thick mountain mahogany, boulders, and rocky outcrops/cliff bands.
 On top of that, the terrain is quite steep until you approach the saddle.

 Lower down the ridge, the slope eases, cattle trails appear, and the terrain opens up.
-The final section of open desert scrub includes a cattle fence to the R/N and, the morning I was there, perplexed cattle on the other side of the fence.
-Follow the L/S side of the cattle fence to reach the gentle, small saddle.
+The final section of open desert scrub includes a cattle fence to the right/north and, the morning I was there, perplexed cattle on the other side of the fence.
+Follow the left/south side of the cattle fence to reach the gentle, small saddle.